 Courses that count in the MLSM major quality point average (MQPA):

 All courses with "EDUC" prefix and SEDU 101.
 A minimum MQPA of 2.00 is required to graduate.
-The minimum QPAs to be certified are 3.00 for the cumulative CQPA and 2.75 for the MQPA.
+A minimum CQPA of 3.00 and MQPA of 2.75 are required for certification.